-The American Freedom Museum, Texas Veteran’s Classic Car Show and the American Veteran’s Traveling Tribute (AVTT), will host their annual East Texas Salute Honoring World War II and Korean War Veterans from all over East Texas, on Saturday, May 13th, from 8 a.m. – 3 p.m.
-The event will be held on the grounds of […]
+The American Freedom Museum, Texas Veteran’s Classic Car Show and the American Veteran’s Traveling Tribute (AVTT), will host their annual East Texas Salute honoring all veterans along with a Welcome Home Parade and Ceremony for Vietnam Veterans from all over Texas, on Saturday, May 12th, from 8:00 a.m. – 3:00 p.m.
+The event will be […]

 From the desk of Jan Hommel, Museum Director: Q: Which two U.S. Presidents were Pen Pals?
 A: John Adams and Thomas Jefferson.
 Nothing but mutual love and respect was evident when John Adams and Thomas Jefferson first met.
 Their backgrounds could not have been more different: Adams, a Yankee lawyer who abhorred slavery, almost never […]